aatishpandey/short-url/Readme.md

 # URL Shortener

-A simple URL shortener service built with Node.js, Express, and MongoDB.
+A simple URL shortener service built with Node.js, Express, EJS, and MongoDB.

 ## Table of Contents